HydRoData: Summer school about Hydrology and Data

 It will be co-organized by the Faculty of Civil and Geodetic Engineering while most of the activities will be done at its Department of Environmental Engineering.

-Summer school is dedicated to MSc and PhD students.
-Post-docs are also welcomed.
+Summer school is primarily dedicated to PhD students.
+Post-docs and MSc students are also welcome to apply.
 The maximum number of participants is 20.
-Language: English

 Registration

-Registration is closed.
-Notifications about acceptance will be send until 30th of April.
+Notifications about acceptance will be send in May 2025.

-If the number of registered trainees exceeds 20, a selection process will be necessary.
-Master students with previous experience in R software will be given priority in the selection process.
+If the number of registered participants exceeds 20, a selection process will be necessary.
+PhD students with previous experience in R software will be given priority in the selection process.

-There will be a registration fee of 150 EUR.
-You will be contacted about the payment of the fee after completing the registration form.
+There will be a registration fee of YYY EUR.
+You will be contacted about the payment of the fee after completing the registration form and selection process (May 2025).

 The registration fee will be used to cover the following expenses: